EnviDat/ckan-container/README.md

 This file contains the config for CKAN, including connection urls.

+File location:

-- During development it is located in the repo: `ckan-container/config/ckan.ini`.
+- Development: in the repo under `ckan-container/config/ckan.ini`.
-- In production, is it located under: `/usr/local/share/ckan/${BRANCH_NAME}.ini`.
+- Production: `$HOME/ckan/${BRANCH_NAME}.ini` for the deployment user.

 To generate an example `ckan.ini` file via terminal: